-Grades 1 - 6: Detention will be served on Thursdays from 2:40 - 3:10 p.m. in a designated classroom.
-Detention for grades 1 through 4 ends at 2:55 p.m.
-Parents of students in grades 1 through 4 must pick up their students from that classroom.
+Grades 1 - 6: Detention will be served on Tuesdays from 12:15 - 12:45 p.m. in a designated classroom.
 Written notification of detention will be delivered at least one full day before the student is required to serve the detention.
 Students must bring this notification home to their parents.